fommil/fpmortals/manuscript/under-review.md

 Recall from Chapter 1 that `flatMap` (i.e. when we use the `<-` generator) allows us to operate on a value that is computed at runtime.
-When we return an `FS` we are returning another program to be interpreted at runtime, that we can then `flatMap`.
+When we return an `F[_]` we are returning another program to be interpreted at runtime, that we can then `flatMap`.
 This is how we safely chain together sequential side-effecting code, whilst being able to provide a pure implementation for tests.
 FP could be described as Extreme Mocking.